How to Install Waterfox on Debian

 MethodChannelVersionUpdatesBest For

-For most users, the APT repository method is recommended because it integrates directly with your system’s package management, receives updates through standard system upgrades, and provides the best desktop integration.
-Choose Flatpak if you prefer application sandboxing or want to avoid adding external repositories.
-The tarball method works best when you need a portable installation or want to test the latest release immediately after it becomes available.
+For most users, the Flatpak method is recommended because it provides automatic security updates, sandboxed operation, and works identically across all Debian versions.
+The tarball method works best when you need a portable installation, want to place Waterfox in a custom location, or need immediate access to new releases before they appear on Flathub.
 If you need a more mainstream browser alongside Waterfox, consider installing Google Chrome on Debian as well.

 Update Debian Before Installation